elementalsecurity/sec-arch/07_security_architecture_methodologies/SABSA.md

 ## Summary

 SABSA provides a **rigorous, structured methodology** for developing security architectures that are truly aligned to business risk and strategy.
-For Security Architects, SABSA bridges the gap between security operations, enterprise architecture, and governance—ensuring traceability, consistency, and defensibility across the entire lifecycle of the security program.
+For Security Architects, SABSA bridges the gap between security operations, enterprise architecture, and governance by ensuring traceability, consistency, and defensibility across the entire lifecycle of the security program.